 There’s also a meditative aspect to being a mountain bike.

 Riding around the local block might not have the same effect.

-But hurtling at high speed down a rocky trail, with nothing but a few pads and helmet for protection is a different story.
+But hurtling at high speed down a rocky trail, with nothing but a few pads and a helmet for protection, is a different story.

 Biking requires focus and concentration to perform properly.